DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 Notice in Figure \@ref(fig:dens202-fig) how the sampling distribution is centered at 0.5 and looks symmetrical.

-The p-value is found using the `prop1` function.
-In this problem, we really need the observed value to be included to prevent a p-value of zero.
+The $p$-value is found using the `prop1` function.
+In this problem, we really need the observed value to be included to prevent a $p$-value of zero.

 ```r